tobermory/faultHandling-cortex-m/README.md

 The dump above is from a faulting Cortex M3/4.
 On a Cortex-M0/M0+, the hfsr through bfar registers would be missing.

+A register dump like the one above is routinely created by your IDE/debugger when some program you are working with keels over and crashes.
+But what to do when your application has deployed, and there *is* no IDE/debugger?
+If you need to solve that problem, this library could be for you.

+Our approach is this:

+* Application uses an API to plan for a fault.

+* A fault produces a fault dump, as above.

+* Application somehow exports the dump.

+* Developer gets copy and does analysis.

+The code presented here *is* that API.

-The dump string can then be *exported* from the microcontroller for fault dump analysis.
-The library described here just creates the fault dump.
-The export step is environment-specific, so is added by the application developer, via a callback api.
+The dump string is thus exported from the microcontroller for fault dump analysis.
+The library described here just creates the fault dump string.
+The export step is environment-specific, so is added by the application developer, via a callback in the API.

 The simplest export might be *printf* (whatever that means on a microcontroller!):